tunacasserole/ithrive/app/assets/vendors/bower_components/jquery.easy-pie-chart/Readme.md

 #### AngularJS

-For a value binding you need to add the `percent` attribute and iThrive to your controller.
+For a value binding you need to add the `percent` attribute and Thrive to your controller.

 #### RequireJS